trycrmr/rolodex/README.md

 2. `npm install` to install dependencies
 3. `npm start` to run the client\*.
 Default port is 3001. `npm test` will run the test suite.

-\*Of note: The server is only configured for development at this time. `npm test` will run the test suite.
+\*Of note: The server is only configured for development at this time.

 ### Running the server